lrodero/cats-effect-tutorial/tutorial.md

 the release stage will not be run.
 Now, in the code above first the origin file and then the destination file are opened (`tupled` just reorganizes both `IO` instances in a single one).
-So what would happen if we successfully open the origin file (_i.e._ when evaluating`inIO`) but then an exception is raised when opening the destination file (_i.e._ when evaluating `outIO`)?
+So what would happen if we successfully open the origin file (_i.e._ when evaluating `inIO`) but then an exception is raised when opening the destination file (_i.e._ when evaluating `outIO`)?
 In that case the origin stream will not be closed!

-Keep in mind there is a reason why `Resource` and `bracket` look so similar.
+Still, keep in mind there is a reason why `Resource` and `bracket` look so similar.
 In fact, `Resource` instances are using `bracket` underneath.
 But as commented before `Resource` allows for a more orderly handling of resources.

 ### Copying data
 Now we do have our streams ready to go!
 We have to focus now on coding `transfer`.
-That function will have to define a loop that at each iteration reads data from the input stream into a buffer, and then writes the buffer contents into the output.
+That function will have to define a loop that at each iteration reads data from the input stream into a buffer, and then writes the buffer contents into the output stream.
 At the same time, the loop will keep a counter of the bytes transferred.
 To reuse the same buffer we should define it outside the main loop, and leave the actual transmission of data to another function `transmit` that uses that loop.
 Something like:

 ```scala
 import cats.effect.IO